 As the previous remark suggests, cutting designs are subspace designs with special pattern of intersections with hyperplanes.
-In particular, example of cutting designs can be obtained from subspace designs with the property that the sum of the dimension of intersections with hyperplanes is a non-zero constant; this will allows us to give constructions of cutting designs (cfr.
-Construction \ref{con:cuttingorbital}).
+In particular, examples of cutting designs can be obtained from subspace designs with the property that the sum of the dimension of intersections with hyperplanes is a non-zero constant; this will allow us to give constructions of cutting designs (cf. Construction \ref{con:cuttingorbital}).